sourcegraph/careers/job-descriptions/software-engineer-distribution.md

 # Software Engineer - Distribution

-We are looking to hire engineers who are passionate about and skilled at making software easy to build, deploy, configure, monitor, and debug.
-You will have ownership to solve challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and we face when we deploy and scale sourcegraph.com (the largest Sourcegraph installation in the world).
+We are looking for software engineers who are passionate about and skilled at making software easy to build, deploy, configure, monitor, and debug.
+You will have ownership to solve challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and that we face when we deploy and scale sourcegraph.com (the largest Sourcegraph installation in the world).
 Read our [project roadmap](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.mi8zg2ql2uc6) to see the challenges that we are working on today and in the near future.

 ## Qualifications